-The Briggs & Stratton 30708 has the following dimensions: L29 x W21.5 x H25.5 in.
-In combination with its conventional, open frame design, they provide support and allow the generator to be raised above ground level.
-The design is ideal for rough environments and demanding outdoor use.
+The dimensions of the Briggs & Stratton 30708, which are L29 x W21.5 x H25.5 in, and its typical, open frame design provides stability and enables the generator to be raised above ground level.
+This type of design is ideal for tough environments and heavy outdoor use.

 Besides the usual set of documentation and user manual to get you promptly started, Briggs & Stratton also included some oil in the 30708's packaging.

 The Briggs & Stratton 30708 is neither EPA approved nor CARB-compliant..

 However, it features a spark arrestor and thus, may be used in forested areas.

 The Briggs & Stratton 30708 versus other generators